Do you want a cookie?

 To prevent more crops from being lost, we need to sow, sow, sow!

 Especially against the backdrop of the climate crisis, we will face challenges in breeding in the future.
 We need resilient varieties that are adapted to changing, more extreme environmental conditions.
 The greater our genetic resources, the more likely we are to succeed in breeding such plants.
 This is because the currently dominant high-performance varieties are mostly susceptible to disease and poorly adapted to extremes such as drought and heat.
 New varieties are needed to secure the world's food supply in the future!
-This requires a combination of old varieties with high-performance varieties.
+This requires a combination of heirloom varieties with high-performance varieties.
 We need resilience and high yields.
 This is the only way we can farm productively and, above all, in an environmentally friendly way and secure the world's food supply.

-In addition to the pure safeguarding of our nutrition, the inner values of old varieties also play a major role.
+In addition to the pure safeguarding of our nutrition, the inner values of heirloom varieties also play a major role.
 Due to their increased content of secondary plant substances, old varieties have a nutritional and physiological value for us.
 In order to have a complete diet, we need healthy vegetables that are rich in nutrients.
 At the moment, these qualitative characteristics still play an insignificant role in breeding, but it is nevertheless important to preserve these characteristics.
 The taste of a variety also varies with the content of different secondary plant substances.
 Secondary plant substances are therefore not only healthy, but also bring a variety of flavors into your kitchen.

-Preserving seed as a common good
+Preserving Seed as a Common Good

 As already mentioned, industrialization was accompanied by an increasing specialization of individual branches of agriculture.
 Seed production became a specialized area in the hands of a few companies.
 With the new breeds, plants are created that do not produce reproducible seed (F1 hybrids).
 This forces farmers to purchase new seed every year.
-With the cultivation of seed-resistant varieties, as is the case with old varieties, seeds become a common good again.
-With seed-resistant plants, you can take your own seeds and sow them again the following year.
+With the cultivation of seed-resistant varieties, as is the case with heirloom varieties, seeds become a common good again.
+With open-pollinated plants, you can take your own seeds and sow them again the following year.

 Harvest in the fall